 —Phil Dumontet, DASHED

-8. A Culture of Connectivity
+8. A culture of connectivity

 Culture isn’t only built within the four walls of your business.
-Having employees that enjoy spending time together can help make work that much more enjoyable and lead to their heart being more into the day-to-day work they are doing for the company.
+Having employees that enjoy spending time together can help make work that much more enjoyable and lead to their hearts being more into the day-to-day work they are doing for the company.

 —Raoul Davis, Ascendant Group

-9. Increased Employee Retention
+9. Increased employee retention

 It’s inevitable that when people spend a lot of time together, some will form really strong relationships.
-While there are some potential risks—like personal drama invading the workspace—in general relationship-building within the office should be encouraged, as it increases employee retention, creates a strong culture and just makes work more fun for the whole team.
+While there are some potential risks—like personal drama invading the workspace—in general, relationship-building within the office should be encouraged, as it increases employee retention, creates a strong culture and just makes work more fun for the whole team.

 —David Spinks, CMX Media